 - Cyber Forensics

 Students can expand their career opportunities by earning a bachelor's degree, such as the B.S. in Cybercrime Investigation.
-This could increase employment opportunities to federal agencies such as the FBI.
+This could increase employment opportunities with federal agencies such as the FBI.
 Federal agencies generally require a bachelor's degree and prior work experience for employment.
 Employment by the FBI also requires candidates to complete an 18-week training program, according to the BLS.